 Two types of professional can execute conveyancing in Southsea namely CLC regulated conveyancers or solicitors.
 Both professionals provide the legal services that you need to complete the sale or acquisition of property.
 They are both required to perform Southsea conveyancing to the same quality and guidelines so you can be sure that your conveyancing will be professionally conducted and that the requirements and steps will be correctly adhered to.

-Forgive me if this question is silly but I am unseasoned as FTB of a two bedroom flat in Southsea.
-Do I collect the keys to the premises on the completion date from my conveyancer?
-If this is the case, I will find a High Street conveyancing solicitor in Southsea?
+This question may be naive but I am wet behind the ears as a 1st time buyer of a ground floor flat in Southsea.
+Do I receive the keys to the property on the completion date from my lawyer?
+If this is the case, I will find a local conveyancing solicitor in Southsea?

 There is no need to visit the lawyers office on the day of completion.
-Conveyancing lawyers for you will transfer the completion advance to the seller's solicitors, and shortly after the monies have arrived, you should be invited to pick up the keys from the property Agents and start moving into the property.
+Conveyancing lawyers for you will electronically transfer the purchase money to the owner’s solicitors, and shortly after the monies have arrived, you will be called to pick up the keys from the Estate Agents and start moving into the property.
 This tends to happen early afternoon.